 (74) All other co-created Intellectual Property will be jointly owned by the Student and the University and, if applicable, a Third Party.
 In such instances, if the University or the Third Party seeks to exploit or deal in the Intellectual Property the creators will be asked to assign their Intellectual Property to the University.
 A Royalty Sharing Agreement will be negotiated between the employee(s) and Student creators (not all creators may have made equal contributions to the development of the Intellectual Property).

 (75) Generally, the University will consider that an employee has acted in the Course of Employment if the employee is performing the duties for which the employee has been engaged.
 In the case of the particular employee, this may include teaching duties, research, innovation or the preparation of material for the University's use.

 (76) Subject to law and the circumstances of the particular case, the University will consider factors including but not limited to the following, in determining if any Intellectual Property was created in the course of the employment.
 For clarity, the following are indicators that may lead the University to conclude that Intellectual Property has been created in the Course of Employment:

 (77) Prior to commencement or during the course of the appointment or visitation rights the appointee may be asked to sign a confidentiality agreement and/or assign to the University the Intellectual Property they create while on appointment or visiting the University.
 This request will usually be made in circumstances where the appointee may create Intellectual Property:

 (78) The request will take into account the appointee's employment status and if necessary an assignment of Intellectual Property or sharing arrangements will be sought from the appointee's employer.

-(79) Additional information and links may be available on the Associated Information page for this policy and on the UWS Innovation website.
+(79) Additional information and links may be available on the Associated Information page for this policy and on the Research Engagement, Development and Innovation's website.
 Employees and Students may also direct enquiries regarding Intellectual Property to email@example.com.